Adagene Announces SAFEbody® Multi-Target Collaboration with Sanofi for Novel Masked Immuno-Oncology Antibody Candidates

 - Total potential transaction value of $2.5 billion plus royalties -

-SAN DIEGO and SUZHOU, China, March 02, 2022 (GLOBE NEWSWIRE) -- Adagene Inc. (“Adagene”) (Nasdaq: ADAG), a company transforming the discovery and development of antibody-based therapies, today announced a collaboration and exclusive license agreement with Sanofi to generate masked monoclonal and bispecific antibodies for development and commercialization by Sanofi.
+SAN DIEGO and SUZHOU, China, Mar.
+2, 2022 /PRNewswire/ -- Adagene Inc. ("Adagene") (Nasdaq: ADAG), a company transforming the discovery and development of antibody-based therapies, today announced a collaboration and exclusive license agreement with Sanofi to generate masked monoclonal and bispecific antibodies for development and commercialization by Sanofi.

 Under the terms of the agreement, Adagene will be responsible for early stage research activities to develop masked versions of Sanofi candidate antibodies, using Adagene's SAFEbody technology.
 Sanofi will be solely responsible for later stage research and all clinical, product development and commercialization activities.